ChartBoost/air/README.md

 ```
 ##### Details for iOS

-Please note that Chartboost only supports iOS 6 and higher.
+Please note that this Chartboost ANE only supports iOS 6 and higher.
+Chartboost methods will fail silently on iOS 5 or lower.

 ##### Details for Android